jagrat-khatter/attendance-model-backend/Readme.md

-# 🧠 DeepFace-Based Attendance Recognition Backend
+# 🧠 Deep Learning-Based Attendance Recognition Backend

 This is the **Python Flask backend** for a full-stack **AI-powered contactless attendance system**.
 It performs **facial recognition** using the **FaceNet** model (via DeepFace) and returns the verified identity of users based on real-time webcam images.